laneenget/voting-system/Project1/Project1README.md

 ## Steps for Compilation
-Please navigate to the repo-Team18/Project1/VotingSystem/src directory.
+Please navigate to the repo-Team18/Project1/src directory.
-Next, to compile type "javac VotingSystem/*.java"
+(To make sure you're in the right place, typing "ls" in terminal should show "VotingSytem" as the only listed file) Next, to compile type "javac VotingSystem/*.java"
 Next, to run the Voting System program, type "java VotingSystem.Main" (if Java17)
 For older versions, you may need to type "java VotingSystem/Main" instead.